Akashj-aj/CODSOFT/README.md

 ##  Tasks Overview

 ### **Task 1: To-Do List**
-A simple GUI-based To-Do List application where users can:
+A simple command-line To-Do List application where users can:
 - Add tasks
 - Delete tasks
 - Mark tasks as completed
-- View all tasks in a clean interface
+- View all tasks in a numbered list

-**Tech Used:** `Python`, `Tkinter`
+**Tech Used:** `Python`

 ---

 ### **Task 2: Calculator**
-A basic calculator with a graphical interface supporting:
+A basic calculator with a text-based interface supporting:
 - Addition, Subtraction, Multiplication, Division
-- Clear & Reset functionality
-- User-friendly button-based input
+- User selects operation and inputs numbers
+- Handles division by zero and invalid choices

-**Tech Used:** `Python`, `Tkinter`
+**Tech Used:** `Python`

 ---

 ### **Task 3: Password Generator**
-A tool that generates strong, random passwords.
-Features:
+A password generator with a modern graphical interface:
 - User specifies password length
 - Generates secure random password
 - Copy-to-Clipboard option
-- Simple and minimal UI

 **Tech Used:** `Python`, `Tkinter`, `random`, `string`

 ---

 ### **Task 4: Rock-Paper-Scissors Game**
-An interactive game where users play against the computer.
+An interactive game with a graphical interface:
 - User selects Rock, Paper, or Scissors
 - Computer randomly chooses an option
 - Displays result (Win/Lose/Tie)
 - Result text color changes dynamically (Green for Win, Red for Lose, Blue for Tie)

 **Tech Used:** `Python`, `Tkinter`, `random`

 ---